sirjoaorodrigues/sirjoaorodrigues/README.md

 about me:
 21y;
 control and automation engineering;
+industrial automation technician;
 working as a software developer at https://imobiliariajazz.com.

 knowledge:
-c, c++, python, java, javascript, ccs, html
+python(selenium, flask , django) python is my main programming language and it puts food in the house c, c++, java, arduino.

+studying:
+javascript, typescript, ruby

 <!---